Matiu / Somes Island: World War II internment camp

-On 29 August 1939 Matiu / Somes island was handed over from the Health Department to the Army and again shifted from quarantine station to internment camp, with the first group of internees arriving in December 1939.
+On 29 August 1939 Matiu / Somes Island was handed over from the Health Department to the Army and again shifted from quarantine station to internment camp, with the first group of internees arriving in late December 1939.
 Internees included German and Italian residents of New Zealand and men from Pacific Islands plantations.
 By January 1942 there were also 45 Japanese internees who were New Zealand residents and fishermen from Suva.
 Tensions developed amongst the various national groups, in particular between German Nazis and German Jews.
-As in World War 1, there were allegations of ill-treatment of the men on the island.
+As in World War I, there were allegations of ill-treatment of the men on the island.
 Three men escaped in November 1941 in a boat stolen from the island's caretaker and made it to the Akatarawa hills before hunger forced them out to buy food and they were rearrested.

 In 1942, the island was fortified with heavy anti-aircraft gun emplacements on the summit, but they were never used.
-This whole area was levelled flat for the purpose of this construction, with the result that 17 m was removed from the island's previous overall height.
+A large area was levelled for this construction, with the result that 17 m was removed from the island's previous overall height.
 A degaussing station was built to provide protection for ships against magnetic mines.
 Many of the physical features of these sites are present on the island today.
-The Swiss Consul in 1942 protested that with military equipment on the island it had become a potential target and that keeping prisoners in a potential conflict zone was against the Geneva Convention.
+The Swiss Consul protested that with military equipment on the island it had become a potential target, and that keeping prisoners in a potential conflict zone was against the Geneva Convention.
 The Government moved the internees to a camp at Pahiatua, but in September 1944 this was needed for Polish refugee children so the prisoners were sent back to Matiu / Somes Island (apart from the Italians who had been allowed to return to their families after Italy signed an armistice in March 1944).
-At the end of the war the internees were released and allowed to stay in New Zealand if they wished, since Europe was in a mess.
+At the end of the war the remaining internees were released and some were permitted to stay in New Zealand if they wished.
+In 1995, Club Garibaldi, a Wellington social club for people of Italian origin, erected a monument listing 38 Italians who had been interned on the island during the war.

 Quarantine station to scientific reserve

 From 1947 to 1995 the island was used as a quarantine station for livestock, with limited access to the public from 1981 onwards.
+In December 1983, the island was still a maximum security animal quarantine station.
+However, over the 1983/84 summer period, the Ministry of Agriculture and Fisheries agreed to allow day visits to the island by members of the public, limited to 120 visitors per open day.
+The visits were by permit only, and access to the quarantine station was not allowed.
+The day visits were co-ordinated by the Wellington Regional Council.

-Matiu/Somes became part of Lower Hutt in 1989 and came under the full control of the Department of Conservation (DOC) as a scientific and historic reserve in August 1995.
+Matiu / Somes Island came under the jurisdiction of the newly-formed Lower Hutt City Council in 1989 and came under the full control of the Department of Conservation (DOC) as a scientific and historic reserve in August 1995.